The New York Times Games: Computational complexity

+For Letter Boxed, however, the problem becomes easy (polynomial-time solvable) under the assumption that some parameters of interest remain constant, for example, if the cardinality of the alphabet (the number of distinct letters used) is constant.

 Popularity

 Playerbase

 Since its inception, The New York Times Games' playerbase has grown rapidly.
 In 2020, more than 28 million people played at least one game.
 Within one year from October 2022 to 2023, the number of average daily active users in the Games app tripled from 886,000 to over 2.6 million.
 As of 2024, Games has over 10 million daily players across all platforms, both app and website, with 11.1 billion puzzles played.
 In the same year, Wordle, Connections, and Strands were played 5.3 billion, 3.3 billion, and 1.3 billion times, respectively.

 Social

 NYT Games has had major impact on popular culture and discourse, including online.
 Social media in particular contributed to its rising popularity, with users posting their NYT Games' puzzle results en masse thanks to Games' ease of sharing.
 Wordle results were shared 1.2 million times on Twitter (now X) between January 1 and 13, 2022, while Connections results similarly trending.
 On TikTok as of May 2024, 140,000 videos with the hashtag #wordle were present, with videos about Connections "regularly rack up hundreds of thousands of views".
 Accounts dedicated to solving NYT Games crosswords and puzzles amassed millions of followers, with several figures converting these accounts into full-time jobs.

 Thanks to its popularity, some NYT Games' editors reached celebrity status, such as Will Shortz, the NYT Crossword editor since 1993; Sam Ezersky, editor of Spelling Bee; Wyna Liu, editor of Connections; and Tracy Bennett, editor of Wordle.
 Some editors get tagged frequently on Twitter by their game's "die-hard" fan base, albeit sometimes negatively due to complaints about the day's puzzle construction itself.